Data-Driven Feature Tracking for Event Cameras With and Without Frames: Quantitative Results Tracking Metrics

 \section{Quantitative Results \& Tracking Metrics}

-We report for each test sequence from the EC and EDS dataset the \textit{expected feature age} in~\cref{tab:sup_expected_fa}, the \textit{feature age} in~\cref{tab:sup_fa}, the \textit{inlier ratio} in~\cref{tab:sup_inlier_ratio} and the \textit{normalized tracking error} in~\cref{tab:sup_te}.
+As done in previous works~\cite{eklt, Alzugaray2020HASTE:Events}, we directly compare feature tracking metrics for a feature tracking methodology instead of computing pose errors using a pose estimation module.
+While pose estimation is one application, it requires the tuning of many hyperparameters specifically for the tracker.
+Thus, it complicates evaluation and produces biased results.
+As tracking metrics, we report for each test sequence from the EC and EDS dataset the \textit{expected feature age} in Tab.~\ref{tab:sup_expected_fa}, the \textit{feature age} in Tab.~\ref{tab:sup_fa}, the \textit{inlier ratio} in Tab.~\ref{tab:sup_inlier_ratio} and the \textit{normalized tracking error} in Tab.~\ref{tab:sup_te}.
 For the \textit{normalized tracking error}, we terminate the track if the distance to the ground truth exceeds 5 pixels, as done in~\cite{Alzugaray2020HASTE:Events}.
-However, it is not obvious how to compute this metric if the tracking error is higher than 5 pixels directly after the initialization, as it occurred for the baseline methods in~\cref{tab:sup_te}.
+However, it is not obvious how to compute this metric if the tracking error is higher than 5 pixels directly after the initialization, as it occurred for the baseline methods in Tab.~\ref{tab:sup_te}.
 Furthermore, this metric does not consider the duration of the predicted tracks, e.g., one feature can be tracked for a short time duration with a small tracking error, which would lead to a small normalized tracking error.
 In contrast, a feature tracked for a long time horizon but with a higher distance to the ground truth will be assigned a higher tracking error.
 This example shows that the \textit{normalized tracking error} on its own is not necessarily a good metric to evaluate stable and long feature tracks.
 Thus, we decided to report the \textit{expected feature age} as a metric since it considers the tracking duration and the number of tracked features.
 Moreover, the \textit{expected feature age} is computed over a range of termination thresholds with respect to the ground truth, which effectively eliminates this hyperparameter for the metric computation.
 Specifically, the \textit{expected feature age} represents the multiplication of the \textit{normalized feature age} with the fraction of successfully predicted tracks over the number of given feature locations, defined as \textit{inlier ratio}.
 A feature is defined to be tracked successfully if the predicted feature location at the second timestep after initialization is in the termination threshold to the ground truth location.
 The \textit{normalized feature age} is computed for the successfully tracked features based on the division of the time duration until the predicted feature exceeds the termination threshold to the ground truth location by the duration of the ground truth tracks.
 Because of the range of termination thresholds and the consideration of the number of successfully tracked features, the \textit{expected feature age} represents an expressive and objective metric for reporting the tracking performance.
+Compared to~\cite{Manderscheid19cvpr}, we evaluate the tracking performance and thus use the same features for each method.
+Furthermore, our evaluation focuses on the introduced Expected Feature Age to account for the impact of outliers, which is typically ignored.